 Action Research

-Over the past 9 months, I have been working towards my STEM (Science, Technology, Engineering, and Mathematics) Certificate through Cohort 1 of the Endeavor Fellowship offered in part by NASA.
+Over the past 9 months, I have been working towards my STEM (Science, Technology, Engineering, and Mathematics) Certificate through Cohort 1 of the Endeavor Fellowship sponsored by NASA.
 These classes have opened my eyes to the idea of using technology within the classroom to improve student engagement and increase student learning.
-Personally, I have complied several online portfolios and a number of Power Points to use within my classroom and I am continually adding on a daily basis.
+Personally, I have compiled several online portfolios and a number of Power Points to use within my classroom and I am continually adding on a daily basis.
 This is a change from how I started teaching several years ago and even when I was in school.
-I found traditional science classes to lack motivation for student involvement with hands on learning.
+I found traditional science classes to lack motivation for student involvement with hands-on learning.
 Reading the text and taking tests is no longer an option.
 Today I teach Science through Inquiry and try to make lessons as hands-on as possible, although this is not always the case.
-With our society’s increased knowledge of technology, I believe it is to our student’s advantage to use that technological advantage as much as possible.
+With our society’s increased knowledge of technology, I believe it is to our students’ advantage to use that technological advantage as much as possible.

-No longer is Science and Technology separate topics in school.
+No longer are Science and Technology separate topics in school.
 Technology (Computers and the Internet) is bringing Science teaching into the 21st century.
 Students now have immediate access to information that was once a trip to the library or a phone call and then mailing time away.
 With the touch of a few keys, student can access current data and the latest research via their computer, laptop, or cellular telephone.
 The Endeavor Science Teaching Fellowship has allowed me to focus on using technology in the classroom; this includes NASA website and resources, teaching portfolios, discussion pages, email, Power Points, and presentations.

-The National Science Standards are key into student engagement and the teaching and learning of Science.
+The National Science Standards (National Research Council, year) are key into student engagement and the teaching and learning of Science.
 One important aspect of the National Science Standards is that students work together towards active engagement in learning science.
 Through the use of technology, students are allowed to connect with each other as they would from home.
 Today, students access Internet sites where they post profiles, have conversations and look up information.
 Being able to use these everyday skills in the Science classroom connects their learning to their everyday life.
 Of course, all students do not have access to a computer at home, but have been introduced to them through school, friends, and the media.
 Students lacking these technology experiences should be given the opportunity to experience technology at school.

-“What students learn is greatly influenced by how they are taught,” (page 28 National Science Standards) this belief is vital to our students today.
-If students are taught by only lecture and notes, then they will not learn in an active learning environment!
+“What students learn is greatly influenced by how they are taught,” (National Research Council, year, p.28); this belief is vital to our students today.
+If students are taught by only lecture and notes, then they will not learn in an active learning environment.
 Students need to opportunity to use hands on learning tools such as the computer.
 Power Points can highlight learning that should be focused on during units and lessons.
-In the past teachers have just lectured and/or had students read and answer questions.
+In the past, teachers have just lectured and/or had students read and answer questions.
 Using technology within the classroom will, “require change throughout the entire system.”
 Research has shown that students in other countries are learning math, science, and technology at an accelerated rate compared to our students in the United States, I believe it is time that we increased our STEM (Science, Technology, Engineering, and Math) classes integrating all subjects into one!
 The National Science Teaching Standards seems to have a strong disapproval in only using traditional teaching methods, suggesting that we (science teachers) need to branch out and expand our teaching methods.